skypjack/entt/docs/md/entity.md

 registry.destroy(entity);
 ```

-Finally, a storage of this type can be used with any view (which also accepts
+Finally, a storage of this type works with any view (which also accepts multiple
-multiple storages of the same type, if necessary):
+storages of the same type, if necessary):

 ```cpp
 // direct initialization